adamheins/xacrodoc/README.md

 # xacrodoc

-xacrodoc is a tool for programmatically compiling [xacro](https://github.com/ros/xacro) files to plain URDF files or Mujoco MJCF files.
+xacrodoc is a tool for compiling [xacro](https://github.com/ros/xacro) files to plain URDF files or Mujoco MJCF files from within Python code or via the command line.
 It is fully functional whether ROS is installed on the system or not.

 ## Why?

-* Compile xacro files without a ROS installation.
+* Compile xacro files to URDF or Mujoco MJCF files without a ROS installation.
-* Convert xacro or plain URDF files to Mujoco MJCF files.
 * Avoid the clutter of redundant compiled raw URDFs; only keep the xacro source files.
 * Programmatically compose multiple xacro files and apply substitution